Jiyao17/qutopo/README.md

 # Run
 You can find scripts used by authors to generate the figures in the evaluation section of the paper in ./src/test/.
+Those scripts should give you exactly the same results as shown in the paper.
 To execute, run the files as python modules, such as

-python -m ./src/test/efficiency
+python -m src/test/efficiency